This is a convenience function for generating DESeqDataSet objects,

 any genes have multiple ranges.
 If supplied, gene names are added to the

-resulting DESeqDataSet
+resulting DESeqDataSet object.

-can be optionally applied in to
+DESeq2 sizeFactors can be optionally applied in to

-object in this function, or they can be applied
+the DESeqDataSet object in this function, or they can be applied

-later on, either by the user or in a call to getDESeqResults
+later on, either by the user or in a call to getDESeqResults.

-later is useful if multiple sets of factors
+Applying the sizeFactors later is useful if multiple sets of factors

-will be explored, although sizeFactors
+will be explored, although sizeFactors can be overwritten at any

 time.
-Note that DESeq2 sizeFactors
+Note that DESeq2 sizeFactors are not the same as

 normalization factors defined elsewhere in this package.
 See details below.

-.
+Argument passed to getCountsByRegions.
 Can be used to

 specify fields in a single multiplexed GRanges object, or individual fields

-for each GRanges object in dataset.list
+for each GRanges object in dataset.list.

 An optional GRanges object containing regions that should be excluded from signal counting.
 Use of this argument is distinct from the use of non-contiguous gene regions (see details below), and the two can be used simultaneously.
 Blacklisting doesn't affect the ranges returned as rowRanges in the output DESeqDataSet object (unlike the use of non-contiguous regions).

-Logical indicating if ranges in dataset.gr
+Logical indicating if ranges in dataset.gr should

 should be treated as representing multiple adjacent positions with the same